 Beyond the bench, the counter, constructed of dark wood, takes up the back-half of the wall.
 The Synesso espresso, at a 45 degree angle, is to the fore, grinders to either side.
 Beyond this comes the pour-over station, till and cake, with a fridge for the sandwiches/salads at the back.
 There are retail shelves on the front of the counter and on the back wall.
 Beyond this, the café narrows, leaving space on the right for training and cupping rooms.
 A central corridor runs back between the rooms on the right and the roastery on the left, where there’s also a line of three two-person tables.

 My US coffee experience has predominantly been on the east coast, in cities such as Boston, New York, Philadelphia and Washington DC.
-Over there, bulk-brew predominates when it comes to filter coffee, although individual hand-brewed filter is rapidly gaining popularity.
+Over there, batch brew predominates when it comes to filter coffee, although individual hand-brewed filter is rapidly gaining popularity.
 Confusingly, the term “pour-over”, so common in the UK, isn’t used on the east coast, where I’m often met with confused looks until I remember to say “hand-pour” instead.
 Fortunately, if my limited experience in Seattle/Portland is representative, it’s going strong on the west coast, where, to my relief, it’s also known as pour-over.
-In fact, the majority of coffee shops I visited didn’t even offer bulk-brew.
+In fact, the majority of coffee shops I visited didn’t even offer batch brew.

 While I’d have liked to try both of Victrola’s pour-over offerings (and its single-origin espresso), it was the end of a very long, highly-caffeinated day, so I went for a decaf cappuccino, served in a classic white cup with a glass of water as standard.
 This was very smooth and strong, with a hint of bitterness towards the end, which I liked.
 The coffee combined well with the milk, which was beautifully-steamed, holding its pattern right to the bottom of the cup.